-This book is gut-wrenching.
-It humanizes the accused “witches” and their family members and brings to light what they must have experienced during the trials.
+The book humanizes the accused “witches”, their family members, and all the heartache they experienced during the trials.

-In reading the story of the Carrier family, you can sense how grossly unfair (and ridiculous) the entire situation was and how it rocked the residents of Salem.
+In reading the story of the Carrier family, you can sense how grossly unfair (and ridiculous) the situation was and how it rocked every resident of Salem.

-It slashes away at the “spookiness” of that time and emphasizes the ruthlessness to which innocent women of Salem were subjected.
+Instead, the story emphasizes the ruthlessness to which innocent women were subjected.

-Families were torn apart, women were tortured, and lives were taken.
+We’re reminded that families were indeed torn apart, women were tortured, and actual lives were taken.

 The Heretic’s Daughter also highlights the human condition and the traits that allow certain people to endure persecution and ultimate death with courage and dignity.

-Deeper within the story of the Salem witch trials, however, lies the tension between mother and daughter as they fail to understand each other.
+Deeper within the story of the Salem witch trials, however, lies the tension between mother and daughter as they find it nearly impossible to understand each other.